 Many people don’t know that you can actually control exposure on an iPhone by pressing and holding, then sliding your finger up and down.
 You’ll see a little sunshine adjusting next to your finger that indicates that the exposure is being adjusted.
 A properly exposed photo will have everything exposed, but if you’re shooting in unideal conditions (more than likely happening while traveling), you’ll want to shoot darker to preserve the highlights.
 It’s a lot easier to save something that’s too dark in post production than to recover lost data from an overexposed shot.

 Long Exposures are Super Cool

 So many people want that smooth waterfall travel photo, but have no clue on earth how to do it!
-If you shoot on a camera, you’ve gotta play with your settings and stay SUPER still, if you shoot with your phone there’s not much control on shutter speed.
+If you shoot on a camera, you’ve gotta play with your settings and stay SUPER still (or use a tripod).
+With your phone, there’s not much control on shutter speed.
 What a lot of people don’t know is that your iPhone can actually shoot a long exposure shot, as long as you’re taking a “live” photo.
 This was the coolest trick I learned while shooting waterfalls in Grenada.

 Turn on the “Live” setting, and take your picture.
 Try to keep the camera and any people in the shot as still as possible, as any movement will be blurred.
 Next, go to the photo you want to edit, drag up on your phone, and swipe all the way to the right on the previews of your Live Photo.
 You will see “Long Exposure” at the end, tap that, and wait for the camera to work its magic!